 One of the most popular illustration styles at the moment uses bright, contrasting colors to grab attention.

 This kind of design often uses simple shapes or blocks in order to add interest to a site.
 Some designers have used neon colors in order to create a futuristic feel to their websites.

 Outline illustration styles

-Outline drawings remind users of childhood images or illustrations and create a nostalgic trend which is eye-catching and effective.
+Outline drawings remind users of childhood images or illustrations and create a nostalgic trend that is eye-catching and effective.

-These drawings are often combined with bright colors and present a simple image which is easy to understand.
+These drawings are often combined with bright colors and present a simple image that is easy to understand.
 Outline illustrations add a unique feeling to a site.